Last updated: February 05, 2024

 - “I will decide whether to allow each individual undo request as it comes up.”

 No, one player should submit the scores of both players.
-Please coordinate with your opponent who is responsible for submitting the score.

 Do the players’ VP scores in a game matter for the League?